emfjson/emfjson-jackson/README.md

 Use this update site [http://ghillairet.github.io/p2](http://ghillairet.github.io/p2)

-This update site contains the bundles emfjson-core and emfjson-jackson.
+This update site contains the bundle and feature for emfjson-jackson.

 > If you are using a version of eclipse inferior to Mars (< 4.5), please add the following orbit repository, that contains jackson bundles, before trying to install emfjson.